 - During an excursion or activity – sight-seeing tours, zip-lining, horseback riding and other similar activities are popular holiday choices.
 If you sustained an injury during an arranged excursion due to poorly maintained equipment or lack of proper training, you might be entitled to compensation.

 - Criminal assaults – a violent assault can be a life-changing experience and may result in severe physical and psychological injury.
 Violent crimes abroad may include mugging, terrorist attacks, sexual assaults and hijacking.
 If you were the victim of an assault at a location booked as part of a holiday package, you might be able to claim compensation from the holiday company.
 If you have travelled independently, your right to make a claim will depend on the particular laws of the country where the assault occurred.
 If you were the victim of a terrorist attack, you could be entitled to make a personal injury claim in the UK through The Criminal Injuries Compensation Authority (CICA).

 - Illnesses – besides suffering an injury, catching an illness may also ruin your holiday.
 Potential illnesses include food poisoning, Legionnaires’ disease, water contaminants in swimming pools and bacterial infections caused by substandard medical care.
-You might be entitled to compensation for your pain and suffering if you contracted an illness due to negligence and poor hygiene standards.
+You might be entitled to holiday sickness compensation for your pain and suffering if you contracted an illness due to negligence and poor hygiene standards.